-Natural History is the study of the characteristics, life cycles, and biological background of a particular taxonomic group.
-Biodiversity deals with a whole suite of organisms that inhabits a particular environment.
-These classes are often field oriented, in which students both observe and/or analyze both the organisms and their interactions in their natural habitats.
+Natural History is the study of the characteristics, life cycles, and biological background of some taxonomic group.
+Biodiversity deals with a whole suite of organisms that inhabit a particular environment.
+These classes are often field oriented, in which students both observe or analyze both the organisms and their interactions in the natural habitats.